-Case Farms recently implemented SHOEBOX Audiometry at its Winesburg, Ohio complex.
-Their Occupational Health Nurse oversees Winesburg’s OSHA compliance programs, workers compensation requirements, and all basic health and wellness needs.
+Case Farms recently implemented SHOEBOX at its Winesburg, Ohio, complex.
+Their Occupational Health Nurse oversees Winesburg’s OSHA compliance programs, workers’ compensation requirements, and all basic health and wellness needs.
 She manages these programs between Winesburg’s main plant and two off-site production facilities.
 She chose SHOEBOX’s iPad audiometer, which is clinically validated for use outside of a sound booth, to administer the complex’s occupational hearing conservation program for four key reasons:

 Improved Workflow Efficiencies

-The paperwork required to manage a program like this is very time consuming – from booking the provider, scheduling all tests, to reviewing individual results with every employee.
+The paperwork required to manage a program like this is very time-consuming – from booking the provider and scheduling all tests to reviewing individual results with every employee.
 It also required the employee to visit with medical staff, requiring more time off the job after the test was completed to review the results.
 Now, with SHOEBOX, a hearing test is administered, a copy of the audiogram is analyzed on-site, the results are reviewed, and the employee signs the paperwork – all in the same appointment.
-Record keeping is streamlined and the employee requires less time off the job.
+Record keeping is streamlined, and the employee requires less time off the job.

 It used to cost Case Farms more than $4,000 for the annual visit by the mobile hearing testing services company.
 And the employees had one shot to get the test right or take more time off work to be re-tested.
 Case Farms also considered the option of installing a sound booth at the main plant; however, that option was not economical.
 Such a booth would cost over $10,000, in addition to annual calibration fees of almost $1,000.
 It also meant that employees from the remote facilities would have to travel to be tested in an audiometric test booth, costing more money and more time off the job.

-SHOEBOX Audiometry offers significant cost savings over traditional approaches to delivering occupational hearing conservation programs.
+SHOEBOX offers significant cost savings over traditional approaches to delivering occupational hearing conservation programs.
 Automated test capabilities make it possible – even easy – for almost anyone to administer the test.
 The iPad means that the system is portable enough that testing can be brought to the employees whenever testing is required.
-Add to this the fact that SHOEBOX does not require a sound booth to produce accurate results, and that it is available through low-cost monthly or annual subscription plans means that it is now possible – even practical – to bring your occupational hearing conservation program in-house.
-Contact us to learn how you can do the same today.
+Add to this the fact that SHOEBOX does not require a sound booth to produce accurate results and that it is available through low-cost monthly or annual subscription plans means that it is now possible – even practical – to bring your occupational hearing conservation program in-house.